doyouknowthis/terraform-aws-cert-study-material/terraform/day-4/_01_modules.md

 Repo names must match the format: terraform-<provider>-<name>

 Public modules are managed via a public Git repo or Github.
-Once registered you can continue publishing version by simply creating tags
+Once registered you can continue publishing version by simply creating tags.

 ## Verified Modules